stubbscroll/nfs/README.txt

 Areas of improvement:
 - Profile the program and optimize the hot spots
+- Factorize the constant term of f(x) and use this factorization to generate all divisors.
+In this way make a faster check for linear factors that should work for larger numbers (this improvement is made superfluous by proper polynomial factorization)
 - Use large primes in the sieve to obtain higher yield
 - Use proper polynomial factorization of f(x), either with the extremely complicated Algorithm 3.5.7 in [Coh93], the even more complicated